 D.C.
 Mobile Meals provides meals-ready-to-eat to the displaced underserved population throughout the area (i.e.: safe, public places for pick-up).
 Volunteers will be dressed in TGNCK community outreach t-shirts and distribute packaged meals at set “hub” locations on a weekly basis.
 The summer meals will include two sandwiches (limited vegetarian sandwiches will be available), healthy snack, bottled water, and a utensil.
 Fall and winter meals will include a bowl of soup, sandwich, healthy snack bottled water and a utensil.

 Our Meals 2 Go Kits are kits designed to help fight childhood hunger.
+Recipients can only be referred by partnered Title I school social workers.
 While homelessness is distinctly visible in our community, many children face food insecurity and lack essential clothing and school supplies necessary to effectively perform on an academic and social basis.
-Each kit consists of 1bx flavored oatmeal, 1bx saltine crackers, 1ea creamy peanut butter, 2cn Chefboyardee and 2cn vegetable soup.
-We deliver 50 kits on a biweekly basis to all schools committed to our Strategic Partnership.
-This program has shifted to the use of Walmart or grocery store gift-cards.
+This program has shifted to the use of store e-gift cards or grocery pickup.
 We want to empower families while restoring dignity and decorum in the human services industry.
 We offer one-time grocery delivery (by the store) services for select urgent situations.

 Hygiene Heroes-

-Hygiene Heroes’ primary focus is to provide the underserved with access to essential toiletries such as bar soaptoothpaste, a toothbrush, deodorant, socks, feminine hygiene products (10ea napkins only), and chap stick.
-These items are available during mobile meal distribution and can be retrieved on an individual basis upon need for women and children escaping domestic violence.
+Hygiene Heroes’ primary focus is to provide the underserved with access to essential toiletries such as bar soap, toothpaste, a toothbrush, deodorant, socks, feminine hygiene products (10ea napkins only), and chapstick.
+These items are available during mobile meal distribution and can be retrieved on an individual basis upon the need for women and children escaping domestic violence.
 When we receive tampons and razors, we donate bulk quantities of these items to local shelters.
 We also donate large qualities of feminine hygiene products to our partnered Title I schools.
-This initiative became a personal priority for our Founder/Executive Director, when several middle school aged girls identified that they had exceeded the recommended use of their sanitary napkins because of a lack of resources.
+This initiative became a personal priority for our Founder/Executive Director when several middle school girls identified that they had exceeded the recommended use of their sanitary napkins because of a lack of resources.
 No young lady’s childhood or education experience should be adversely influenced by the lack of sanitary hygiene products.
-Families in the community may contact the office to request supplies during this time in their life.

 Trends to Transition-